Compositions of Digraphs: A Survey: Cycles

 \subsection{Hamiltonian cycles}

-With a similar argument to that of Theorem~\ref{path1}, Sun provided the first characterization of Hamiltonian semicomplete compositions which extends a characterization of Hamiltonian quasi-transitive digraphs given by Bang-Jensen and Huang \cite{Bang-Jensen-Huang1}.
+With a similar argument to that of Theorem~\ref{path1}, Sun and Jin provided the first characterization of Hamiltonian semicomplete compositions which extends a characterization of Hamiltonian quasi-transitive digraphs given by Bang-Jensen and Huang \cite{Bang-Jensen-Huang1}.

 \begin{thm} \cite{Sun2} Let $Q=T[H_1, \dots, H_t]$ be a semicomplete composition.
 Then $Q$ has a Hamiltonian cycle if and only if it is strong and contains a cycle factor $\mathcal{F}=C_1\cup \dots \cup C_k$, such that no $V(C_i)$ is completely contained in a connected component of $\overline{U(Q)}$. \end{thm}